Keeping Food Safe After a Fire (E3365)

 Residential fires are, unfortunately, a common occurrence.
 Some 2 million American homes are damaged or destroyed by fire yearly.
 In the aftermath of fire, people are left to salvage their lives and belongings.

-Heat from the fire
+Heat from fire

-Fumes from a fire
+Chemicals from fire